Jayden-software/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/sessions/session1.md

 -Different types of computers (Analogue and Digital).
 Analogue uses electircal circuits of which fall under physical mechanics to modlel and create a solution for the mathematical problem whereas Digital computers uses discrete binary code such as 1 and 0s.
 For data collection, analogue uses non=discrete signals that portray real world occurence however digital uses a much more efficient and accurate way by using binary code.
 Overseen at, (“Analog vs Digital Computers: Key Differences Explained with Examples | Educatly”).

-The cloud, in short this is a hidden netwrok that restores, retains and process data from a laptop, phone or home pc.
+The Cloud, in short this is a hidden network that restores, retains and processes data from a laptop, phone or home pc.
 Moreover, the cloud is usually in a remote location in which can be anywhere within the world, all of this is done via a cloud provider and an internmet connection.
+It allows for someones files to be reached instantly just from there own laptop.
+Noty onlyh is it useful for personal use however it is great for a business use as all of the files that a business may use will all be in the cloud inreasing productivity and efficiency.

 ## Exercises and results